Reflective-Net: Learning from Explanations: Introduction

+The reflective process includes a form of deliberation, in which we evaluate multiple options by testing or making assumptions about the class of an input that may differ from the ground truth or predicted class.
+So, reflecting can include explanations for different outcomes than the actual prediction or the ground truth.
+Figure \ref{fig:refNet} illustrates the use of an explanation for input based on the correct class and an incorrect class.

+In humans, self-reflection can be distinguished from non-self-reflection.
+While self-reflection is typically a lengthy and iterative process, we use the term ``self-reflection'' in our study to refer to a single backward pass.
+Self-reflection is an evolutionary process that develops over time and depends on skills that are acquired after mastering basic perceptual skills, such as object recognition.
+In our study, the ``reflective'' network is also an evolution of the classifier used to generate explanations in Figure \ref{fig:basicRef}.
+We investigate both ``self'' vs. ``non-self'' reflection in our study, meaning that the reflective-net can be the result of ``fine-tuning'' using explanations of an existing classifier, or it can be trained from scratch using explanations from an existing classifier with randomly initialized parameters.

+Our primary goal in using reflection is to improve the learning process.
+During training, we consider different potential outcomes, even if they are unlikely, through reflection.
+In contrast, during inference, we only rely on explanations of actual predictions.
+Therefore, we view reflection as a tool that primarily supports the generalization of the network.
+In our empirical analysis, we also evaluate the performance of the network using an oracle that provides explanations for the correct class.

+Two of our findings are that (i) training using explanations based on different prediction outcomes leads to better generalization and (ii) using the ground truth explanation to make a final decision results in very large accuracy improvements, while training on the predicted outcome still yields notable improvements.
+Our \textbf{contributions} include:

-\begin{itemize} \item We show how to learn from explanations by adjusting a gradient-based explanation method, Grad-CAM, to obtain more informative explanations.
-We use the idea of investigating different possible prediction outcomes, i.e., use their explanations as input. \item We show empirically the gains achieved by our method as well as the impact of numerous design options using an ablative study.
-Our reflective-network leveraging explanations improves on baseline classifiers both in terms of convergence speed and accuracy. \end{itemize}
+\begin{itemize} \item Demonstrating how to learn from explanations by modifying the well-known XAI method GradCAM to obtain more informative explanations, and using the idea of enhancing inputs with explanations for different prediction outcomes (classes). \item Empirically showing the benefits of our method and the impact of various design options.
+Our reflective network using explanations outperforms non-reflective classifiers in terms of accuracy. \end{itemize}